 Bookkeeping is the art of recording business transactions in a systematic manner.
-However, bookkeeping has been defined in a variety of ways by different authors.
-Some of the definitions are given below:
+However, bookkeeping has been defined in various ways by different authors.
+Some of the major definitions are given below:

-- Bookkeeping is an activity concerned with the recording of financial data related to the business operations in a significant and orderly manner.
+- Bookkeeping is an activity concerned with recording financial data related to business operations in a significant and orderly manner

-- Book-keeping refers to the daily operation of an accounting system that is recording and classifying routine transactions.
-(Meigs & Meigs)
+- Bookkeeping is the daily operation of an accounting system, which involves recording and classifying routine transactions (Meigs & Meigs)

-So, in simplified words “Bookkeeping” is an art of recording the business transactions in a prescribed manner in the books of accounts.
+In simplified words, bookkeeping is the art of recording business transactions comprehensively and in a prescribed, careful way in the books of accounts.

 What Is Bookkeeping?